shaked777/GameRevive/README.md

 8. Install the frontend dependencies using `npm install`
 9. Start the backend server using `python manage.py runserver`
 10. Start the frontend server using `npm start`
+- The backend is in GameRevive Back repo

 ## AI-Based Recommendation System
 Our online store uses an AI-based recommendation system to provide personalized game recommendations to users.
 This recommendation system is powered by state-of-the-art machine learning algorithms that analyze user behavior and preferences to suggest games that are likely to be of interest.